monjar/Fall-detection-study/README.md

    - Pose compactness (1/(area × avg_distance))
    - Vertical spread changes

+**Enhanced Mode (with neural model):**
+In addition to the above, when a trained neural model is provided:

 4. **Neural Network Detector** (15% weight, optional)
-   - Wrapper for trained models
+   - Wrapper for trained CNN/LSTM models
+   - Uses learned features for classification

 5. **Anomaly Detector** (10% weight, optional)
    - Reconstruction error from autoencoder
+   - Detects unusual patterns as potential falls

-**Voting Strategy:** Weighted voting with configurable thresholds
+**Voting Strategy:** Weighted voting with configurable thresholds.
+The ensemble achieves 73.80% accuracy using only the 3 rule-based detectors, and can potentially improve with neural components.

 ### 3. Data Processing